m-01101101/product-analytics/building-recommendations/readme.md

 Notes from [Datacamp's course](https://learn.datacamp.com/courses/building-recommendation-engines-in-python), [Eugene Yan's blog](https://eugeneyan.com/tag/recsys/) and elsewhere.

-Recommendation engines use the feedback of users to find new relevant items for them or other users, with the assumption that users who have similar preferences in the past are likely to have similar preferences in the futures.

 > Recommendation engines target a specific kind of machine learning problem, they are designed to suggest a product, service, or entity to a user based on other users, and their own feedback.

 There is a many-to-many relationship between the items being recommended and the users.
 Users interact with many items.
 Each item is interacted with by many users.